roganhamby/emeraldelephant/docs/so_what.md

 I was working with someone recently and was reminded that sometimes the biggest time savers are the simplest things.
 What follows is a simple one line bash script.
 It isn't fancy.
 No one who has done much in bash is going to be impressed.
 But if you spend a lot of time on the command line with psql this sort of wrapping of things is very useful and if you are new to it this sort of thing is a great to have in your toolbox.

 I call the script 'so' though you could name it something more meaningful.
 Why do I call it 'so'?
-Basically becuase each time I run it I'm thinking "so, let us see what happens."
+Basically because each time I run it I'm thinking "so, let us see what happens."

 ```
 #!/bin/bash